Milestones in the company's history

 2001

-Foundation of the first foreign subsidiary of Handtmann A-Punkt for the sale of machining centres in the USA: Handtmann CNC-Technologies Inc. Other subsidiaries are founded in Russia (2006) and in China (2015).
+Establishment of the first foreign subsidiary of Handtmann A-Punkt for the sale of machining centres in the USA: Handtmann CNC-Technologies Inc. Other subsidiaries are founded in Russia (2006) and in China (2015).

 1999

 The expanding Maschinenfabrik in Biberach is moved to the new Aspach industrial zone and fitted with state-of-the-art production equipment.
-In 2010, the newly built customer forum is inaugurated and production, research and development are extended by 50 %.
-In 2016, a second forum and a new high bay warehouse are built.

 1998

+The 125th company anniversary is celebrated.
 Minister President Erwin Teufel opens the festivities.
 Arthur Handtmann steps down as the Managing Director of all companies and becomes Chairman of the newly established Advisory Board.
 His son Thomas Handtmann takes on the management of the Group of Companies in his place.

 1992